Born in the Dark: The Catastrophic Collapse of Fuzzy Dark Matter Solitons as the Origin of Little Red Dots: Abstract

 \section{Abstract}

-JWST surveys have uncovered a population of compact, red sources (``Little Red Dots,'' LRDs) at $z\gtrsim 5$ that exhibit broad Balmer emission yet remain X-ray faint, implying heavy obscuration with $N_{\rm H}\gtrsim 10^{24}\,{\rm cm^{-2}}$.
-We propose that LRDs may trace a short-lived, obscured phase associated with rapid baryonic inflow inside the deep solitonic cores of fuzzy dark matter (FDM) halos.
-Combining the soliton size scaling with (i) the observed compact radii ($r_e\sim 30$--$100$ pc) and (ii) the requirement that Compton-thick columns be achievable within a region of order the core radius, we find that particle masses $m\sim{\rm few}\times 10^{-22}\,{\rm eV}$ are plausible for soliton masses $M_s\sim 10^{8}$--$10^{9}\,M_\odot$; we adopt $m_{22}=2$ as a fiducial choice.
-A conservative mass-budget estimate for the obscuring column, together with isothermal hydrostatic stratification, indicates that configurations reaching $N_{\rm H}\gtrsim 10^{24}$--$10^{25}\,{\rm cm^{-2}}$ require densities for which radiative losses (cooling and/or diffusion) occur faster than the dynamical time, suggesting that a long-lived static hot atmosphere is unlikely (an ``Opacity Crisis'') and that rapid inflow or radiation-pressure-driven evolution is favored.
-Using $512^3$ pseudo-spectral Schr\"odinger--Poisson simulations of idealized soliton mergers, we illustrate that compact, high-density soliton cores can form via violent relaxation under representative scalings.
+JWST surveys have uncovered a population of compact, red sources (``Little Red Dots,'' LRDs) at $z\ge 5$ that exhibit broad Balmer emission yet remain X-ray faint, implying heavy obscuration with $N_{\rm H}\ge 10^{24}\,{\rm cm^{-2}}$.
+We propose that LRDs trace a short-lived, obscured phase associated with rapid baryonic inflow inside the deep solitonic cores of fuzzy dark matter (FDM) halos.
+Combining the soliton size scaling with the observed compact radii ($r_e\sim 30$--$100$ pc), we find that while a particle mass of $m \sim 2 \times 10^{-22}$\,eV provides a direct match for mature systems, the observed size-mass relation is fully consistent with heavier bosons ($m_{22} \gtrsim 20$, satisfying Lyman-$\alpha$ constraints) if LRDs represent a \textit{progenitor phase} where the central black hole is still growing ($M_{\rm BH} < M_c$).
+We adopt $m_{22}=2$ as a fiducial baseline to demonstrate the thermodynamic instability.
+A conservative mass-budget estimate indicates that configurations reaching $N_{\rm H}\ge 10^{24}$--$10^{25}\,{\rm cm^{-2}}$ require densities for which radiative losses (cooling and/or diffusion) occur faster than the dynamical time, suggesting that a long-lived static hot atmosphere is unlikely (an ``Opacity Crisis'') and that rapid inflow or radiation-pressure-driven evolution is favored.
+Using $512^3$ pseudo-spectral Schr\"odinger--Poisson simulations of idealized soliton mergers, we illustrate that compact, high-density soliton cores form robustly under representative scalings.
 We discuss observational implications and tests, and outline the need for future radiation-hydrodynamic modeling to predict demographics and detailed spectra.

 \keywords{dark matter (353); early universe (432); quasars (1319); high-redshift galaxies (734); star formation (1569)}